gaehlerm/SoftwareEngineering/README.md

 print(shopping.get_shopping_items())
 ```

+This is of course a very simple example.
+In reality the functions may be much more complex than this.
+But still, I think it was worth splitting up this class in many smaller classes because it can now be extended much more easily.

 For testing purposes, you can also create a `FakeShoppingItem` if you want.
 This entire technique here we have already learned in the section on Dependency Injection (DI).

 ## Renaming